fedi-e2ee/public-key-directory-specification/Specification.md

 The Public Key Directory's public key **MAY** rotate frequently, and **SHOULD** be fetched from the server and cached client-side for no more than 24 hours.
 Public Key Directories are not required to rotate this public key.

-(TODO: Specify JSON REST API endpoint for fetching the HPKE public key and cipher suite).

 #### Protocol Message Encryption

 `BurnDown` messages **MUST NOT** be encrypted.